Solving Systems of Linear Equations by Addition

 Let's plug in the values we found for x and y and see if they work.
 If they don't, we'll try to keep from throwing a hissy fit.
 Look at things through a clean pair of perspectacles.

-which is indeed 2.
+Yep, that's the same thing as 2.
 These values work, so we found the solution to the system of equations.
+Yeesh, finally.